brainox/MobileChallenge1/README.md

 ## Technologies Used

 * [Swift](https://developer.apple.com/swift/) - Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. for iOS, iPadOS, macOS, watchOS, tvOS, Linux, and z/OS
-* [RESTful API] A RESTful API is an architectural style for an application program interface (API) that uses HTTP requests to access and use data.
+* RESTful API - A RESTful API is an architectural style for an application program interface (API) that uses HTTP requests to access and use data.
 * [Kingfisher](https://cocoapods.org/pods/Kingfisher) - Kingfisher is a powerful, pure-Swift library for downloading and caching images from the web.
 It provides you a chance to use a pure-Swift way to work with remote images in your next app.

 ### Installation